gulpchronics/networking-labs/04-albion-university-network/README.md

 ## VLAN & IP Addressing

-Each department/faculty has its own VLAN and IP network.
+Each department or faculty has its own VLAN and IP network.

 | Department | VLAN | Network |
 |---|---:|---|